The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: The Distributional Reward Critic Architecture

-For an unknown reward range and an unknown number of intervals case, we use the ``voting critics'' from the previous section plus an addition that updates the intervals based on the observed rewards seen so far using a streaming technique to compute percentiles~\cite{masson2019ddsketch}.
-We create variables $r_\textrm{emin}$ and $r_\textrm{emax}$ to store the 5\% percentile and 95\% of the observed rewards across all samples, which excludes the influence of outlier perturbation because of long-tail noise.
+For the case of an unknown reward range and an unknown number of intervals, we use the GDRC from the previous part plus an addition that updates the intervals based on the observed rewards seen in the latest 20 epochs.
+We create variables $r_\textrm{emin}$ and $r_\textrm{emax}$ to store the 1\% percentile and 99\% of the observed rewards across the samples in the latest 20 epochs as the minimum and maximum rewards, which excludes the possible influence of outlier perturbed rewards because of long-tail perturbations.
+This choice turns out to be important---keeping samples for too long slows training under reward distribution shift.
+We study the impact of this choice in Sec.~\ref{exp:moving_windown}.